jonathaslimapt/bcnc-group/README.md

-# 🧠 BCNC Group - Spring Boot REST API
+# 🧠 Hexagonal Spring Boot REST API

 A simple **Hexagonal Architecture** project using **Spring Boot 3.4.7**, created as an example for a pricing service.